-You will need to support your answers with extra details as the more specific you are with your
+You will need to support your answers with extra details as the more specific you are with your answer the more you will be able to show understanding.

 You also should review the grading rubric as it will give you further details about each of the questions and the specific criteria required.
 This will be reviewed in class to show the connection between the assignment and instructor expectations.

 You may also have the option of reviewing a sample from a previous candidate so check with your instructor.
 This is for reference only, so only a partial assignment may be available to you.

 You may also have the availability of submitting a rough draft / outline of your assignment so check with your instructor.
 This will be accepted no later than two weeks prior to the assignment due date.
 The purpose will be to review your progress and make suggestions for you to apply for your final submission.